SorinAlexB/GSoC24-QuantSI/README.md

 During my internship, I undertook and learned many things:

-- **Code Import and Cleanup**: Imported the base source code from brian2units, retaining only the essential components and modifying dependencies and paths within the internal Python files.
+- **Code Import and Cleanup**: Imported the base source code from brian2's unit package, retaining only the essential components and modifying dependencies and paths within the internal Python files.
 - **Package Structuring**: Established the initial package structure to test installation and usage, and adapted the first set of automated tests using pytest.
 - **Documentation and Research**: Studied the documentation and implementations of `NumPy`, `Pint`, and the `units` module from `Astropy` to understand their integration capabilities and best practices.
 - **Function Wrappers Implementation**: Explored and implemented different approaches for wrapping `NumPy` functions that did not work as expected by default.